4-star hotel da Música Porto

 We provide touring bikes (unisex), hybrid bikes (females/men's) an electric bikes (unisex) with a pannier and a lock.
 The bikes are available with freewheeel and in different frame sizes Please specify your wishes with your booking.

-Your Velociped contact person at the location
+Your Velociped contact person on site

 In Porto we offer a reliable all-round service.
 Our english- and german- speaking partner, born in Porto, is available daily.
 He welcomes you at you arrival, takes care of the rental bikes, knows all routes personally and helps if necessary, with insider tips and everyday information.